Anne-Sophie Mutter: 1970s–1980s

-In 1985, at the age of 22, she was made an honorary fellow of the Royal Academy of Music (London) and head of its faculty of international violin studies and in 1986 an honorary member.
+In 1985, at the age of 22, she was made an honorary fellow of the Royal Academy of Music (London), appointed head of its faculty of international violin studies, and in 1986 became an honorary member.

+During the 1980s, Mutter appeared at the Salzburg Festival five times with Herbert von Karajan.
+She also performed the Beethoven Triple Concerto with Yo-Yo Ma and Mark Zeltser under Karajan in 1978 and later recorded the concerto with the same musicians for Deutsche Grammophone.
+Additionally, Mutter recorded the Tchaikovsky Violin Concerto with the Vienna Philharmonic and Karajan at the 1988 Salzburg Festival.
+Since her debut at the Festival, she has been a frequent guest, appearing more than thirty times both with orchestras and as a recitalist.

 Beginning in the late 1980s, Mutter expanded her repertoire and devoted herself more to contemporary works, a focus that would become a significant component of her career.
 In 1986, Mutter premiered Witold Lutosławski's Chain 2, Dialogue for Violin and Orchestra, with the Zurich Collegium Musicum.
 Norbert Moret composed his Violin Concert En rêve for Mutter in 1988.

 In 1988, she also made a grand tour of Canada and the United States, performing as a soloist with orchestras and giving solo recitals with pianist Lambert Orkis.
-Mutter made her recital debuts in New York (at Carnegie Hall), Washington, D.C., Los Angeles, San Francisco, Montreal, Toronto, and other cities and debuted with the San Francisco Symphony Orchestra.
-Mutter premiered music by Krzysztof Penderecki and André Previn and performed classic works such as Beethoven's Violin Concerto and violin sonatas by Beethoven, Brahms, Franck, and Tartini.
+Mutter made her recital debuts in New York (at Carnegie Hall), Washington, D.C., Los Angeles, San Francisco, Montreal, Toronto, and other cities, and also debuted with the San Francisco Symphony Orchestra.
+She premiered works by Krzysztof Penderecki and André Previn, in addition to performing classical repertoire such as Beethoven's Violin Concerto and violin sonatas by Beethoven, Brahms, Franck, and Tartini.